 Welcome website visitor!
 Anthropology is the comparative, holistic study of humankind in all places and times.
 The Department of Anthropology at UK offers graduate and undergraduate training in three subdisciplines of anthropology: archaeology, cultural, and biological.
 With a strong reputation for research speaking to core debates in academic, policy, and private spheres, we train students to become professional anthropologists who can engage in both academic and non-academic settings, with strong foundations in theoretical and substantive areas.
-Currently, the program has about 100 undergraduate majors and 60 graduate students.

 This brief summary can only hint at the rich opportunities for study and the exciting research we are conducting in anthropology at UK.
-I invite you to look through our web site pages and learn more about our department, our programs, our faculty and our students.
+I invite you to look through our web site pages and learn more about our department, our programs, our faculty, and our students.

 Thanks for visiting!